 In courses cross-listed with honors, are honors students expected to do more work than the other students in the class?

 Honors work is not designed to be more work, but rather more interesting work, which is to say more challenging and engaging, and hence also more fun.
 Specific course requirements vary from course to course, and some courses will have a specific honors project.
 Either way, honors students are generally expected to do background and supplemental reading on their own initiative, and to take the lead in class in drawing the other students out and steering the discussion in intellectually stimulating directions.

 What makes an honors course different from other college courses?

 This varies a bit with different courses and professors, but in general honors courses are reading intensive (with a preference for primary-source material), writing intensive, interdisciplinary, collaborative (most are small seminars), and present opportunities for independent research.
 All are designed specifically to take students who want to be challenged and push them to new levels, in fascinating areas of inquiry.

 Who decides which honors courses are offered?

 The honors directors, in consultation with the honors students and faculty, develop the schedule of honors courses.
-We often develop or repeat specific courses in response to student interest.
+We regularly develop or repeat specific courses in response to student interest.
 As an honors student, you will be invited to a gathering at least once a semester, one purpose of which is to brainstorm about the future honors schedule.
-Of course, if you can't make those meetings, the honors directors always welcome your ideas and suggestions.
+Of course, if you can't make those meetings, the honors directors always welcome your ideas and suggestions at any time.